MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-A-General/part-110-Contribution-Expenditure-Limitations-Prohibitions/section-110.1.md

 (d) *Contributions to other political committees.* No person shall make contributions to any other political committee in any calendar year which, in the aggregate, exceed $5,000.

-(e) *Contributions by partnerships.* A contribution by a partnership shall be attributed to the partnership and to each partner -
+(e) *Contributions by partnerships.* A contribution by a partnership shall be attributed to the partnership and to each partner—

 (1) In direct proportion to his or her share of the partnership profits, according to instructions which shall be provided by the partnership to the political committee or candidate; or

-(2) By agreement of the partners, as long as -
+(2) By agreement of the partners, as long as—

 (i) Only the profits of the partners to whom the contribution is attributed are reduced (or losses increased), and